 Many new kinds of nomadic sciences have been created, even in those societies where modern science is most advanced.
 Nomadic science can be a means to move away from an alienated existence, to move away from the options dished out by capital and create other ways to live.
 The skills necessary to make an abandoned building inhabitable, learning how and where to dumpster dive, how to live and travel without money, the skills of sabotage, all of these pursuits could become nomadic sciences, lines of flight out of our alienated existence.
 Insurrection cannot use the equations of modern science but must instead use the adequations of nomadic science.
 This is because social problems are unsolvable; there are no formulas that will eliminate them.
-We must instead feel the patterns of the waves, for amidst the unpredictability of the storm there are still discernible patterns that could guide us to the other side. individual or group's needs but to meeting the need of the grid of the state-capital relation as a whole.
+We must instead feel the patterns of the waves, for amidst the unpredictability of the storm there are still discernible patterns that could guide us to the other side.

+subcultures are punk DIY businesses.
+The utilitarianism of the capitalist grid makes us tools.
+It is based on a practicality which has been directed away from one's situation to a complex set of systems; not to meeting an individual or group's needs but to meeting the need of the grid of the state-capital relation as a whole.
 That is why this type is practicality is so quantitative, it is shaped by capital's game of money's numbers.